Retatrutide Phase 3 TRIUMPH Program: Trial Tracker & Readout Schedule

 | TRIUMPH-6 | Obesity — weight maintenance | Phase 3 | Ongoing — results expected 2027 |

 TRIUMPH-4 is the first trial in the TRIUMPH program to report Phase 3 results.
 The trial enrolled participants with obesity and knee osteoarthritis — a population where weight loss directly addresses the mechanical and inflammatory drivers of joint disease.
+For broader cross-asset context, see how this slots into the obesity drug approval tracker.

 The headline numbers: participants receiving retatrutide achieved a mean 28.7% body weight loss, the highest figure reported in any retatrutide trial to date.
 This exceeded the 24.2% seen in Phase 2 at 48 weeks, likely due to the longer treatment duration and the specific population studied.
+The trial included a retatrutide 9 mg arm, which was evaluated for both weight management and osteoarthritis pain relief.

-TRIUMPH-1: The Pivotal Obesity Trial
+TRIUMPH-1: The Pivotal Body Weight Reduction Trial

 TRIUMPH-2: Obesity with Type 2 Diabetes